Philadelphia Prison System: Detention Center

-The Detention Center (DC) houses approximately 1,200 medium custody male inmates.
+The Detention Center (DC) houses approximately 500 medium custody male inmates.
 The DC opened in 1963, replacing the defunct Moyamensing Prison as an intake center for the Philadelphia Department of Prisons.
 The Detention Center is a PDP male intake center until the intake function was transferred to CFCF in 1995.
 Currently, the facility houses mostly minimum-custody adult males and contains the PDP's Medical Unit.
 Inmates who require direct physical or behavioral health observation and supervision are located at the DC.

 Philadelphia Industrial Correction Center

-The Philadelphia Industrial Correction Center (PICC) opened in 1986 holds approximately 900 medium custody adult male inmates.
+The Philadelphia Industrial Correction Center (PICC) opened in 1986 holds approximately 640 medium custody adult male inmates along with roughly 220 female inmates.
 It was the first PDP facility constructed to operate on the basis of unit management.
 PICC's is split into 13 housing units arranged around separate yards, laundry facilities, medical triage areas, counseling rooms, and staff offices, vocational training areas, law libraries and chapels.
 PICC has two housing areas designated as behavioral health transition units.

 Riverside Correctional Facility and Dorms

 The Riverside Correctional Facility and Dorms (RCF) opened in 2004 and can house approximately 350 female inmates as well as 99 community custody male inmates.
+Currently the population is roughly 630 male inmates.
 The facility was designed for PDP's female population.
 Each unit's management group includes a lieutenant, sergeant and treatment clerical staff.
 The facility contains classrooms for education and training, an intake and discharge area, and a gymnasium, The medical and behavioral health offices include a nurses' station, pharmacy, lab, dental, examination, x-ray, and emergency treatment rooms, as well as areas for AIDS counseling, records, equipment, and other storage.

 The Dorms at RCF houses minimum and community-custody men and women, inmates serving sentences on weekends, work release inmates and others.
 Inmates may be selected by the PDP or ordered by the courts to participate in the work-release program.
 The program attempted to reintegrate prisoners into society with employment training.
 Some inmates sentenced to the work-release program continue in the jobs they had prior to incarceration, and has GED-preparation classes.

-Riverside Correctional Facility switched to house males in summer of 2020.
+Riverside Correctional Facility switched to house males in summer of 2020 as part of a department reorganization to maximize bed space.